voicemxil/TS2-Starter-Pack/docs/graphics-setup/graphicsrulesmaker.md

 # Graphics Rules Maker (GRM) Setup

 This tool is used to patch the game’s Graphics Rules & Video Cards databases for your system.

-If you use the Starter Pack, GRM will be pre-installed into to your Starter Pack folder and will open up during the installation.
+If you use the Starter Pack, GRM will already be pre-installed into to your Starter Pack folder and will open up during the installation.
 If you don’t have GRM or have an older version, download here:

 ### Windows 10+